BITTER BLUE

 (Includes "Abbey Road Medley")

-("Lucky Man" - "Sgt.
+("Nobody But You" - "Lucky Man" - "Sgt.
 Pepper's Medley")

 ("Jesus Christ Superstar Medley")